About your child’s school-age friendships

 – Jacinta, mother of a six-year-old

-Why getting to know your child’s friends is a good idea
+Getting to know your child’s friends: why it’s good

 Getting to know your child’s friends helps you find out about: